MicrosoftDocs/cpp-docs/docs/mfc/reference/extension-dll-macros.md

 ```

- If your application loads and frees extension DLLs dynamically, be sure to call `AfxTermExtensionModule`.
-Since most extension DLLs are not dynamically loaded (usually, they are linked via their import libraries), the call to `AfxTermExtensionModule` is usually not necessary.
+ If your application loads and frees MFC extension DLLs dynamically, be sure to call `AfxTermExtensionModule`.
+Since most MFC extension DLLs are not dynamically loaded (usually, they are linked via their import libraries), the call to `AfxTermExtensionModule` is usually not necessary.

  MFC extension DLLs need to call [AfxInitExtensionModule](#afxinitextensionmodule) in their `DllMain`.
 If the DLL will be exporting [CRuntimeClass](cruntimeclass-structure.md) objects or has its own custom resources, you also need to create a **CDynLinkLibrary** object in `DllMain`.